 - Impact Phase - the lock of Scheveningen collapses, the dikes near Wateringse Veld and Leidscheveen are threatened.
-Many citizens need to be rescued.
+Many citizens to be rescued.

 - Cascading effects - flood results in water pollution power outages and telecommunications failures.

 The of the DRIVER+ 1 includes a massive cross-border release of liquid toxic substances as a result of maintenance failure in a reservoir collecting chemical wastes.
 Two crises management centres on both sides of the border and the on-site operation commanding centre based in the field have to exchange information and coordinate their activities in the phase of the .

 The of 2 simulates the to a large forest fire in a typical Mediterranean environment (South-East of France, Bouches-du-Rhône department, Alpilles area).
 The severit of the fire requires cross-border coordination and information exchange across organisational and state borders as well as along the command chain.

 The central area of Austria has been struck by a heavy earthquake and subsequent heavy rains!
 The local region of Eisenerz (in Styria, Austria) is one of the most affected with missing persons, casualties, collapsed buildings, blocked roads, and endangered industries working with hazardous substances. simulates the large-scale to the involving the national organizations, international assistants and a large amount of spontaneous volunteers.

 DRIVER+ project has received funding from the European Union's 7th Framework Programme for Research,